near/docs/docs/8.abstraction/chain-signatures.md

 ## 2. Creating the Transaction

-Constructing the transaction to be signed (transaction, message, data, etc.) variates depending on the target blockchain, but in general, it's just the hash of the message or transaction to be signed.
+Constructing the transaction to be signed (transaction, message, data, etc.) varies depending on the target blockchain, but generally it's the hash of the message or transaction to be signed.

 <Tabs groupId="code-tabs">
   <TabItem value="Ξ Ethereum">